evacaribbean/Blog/README.md

 Before running the program a few steps has to be taken in the IDE.
 In turn, create a New Project > (skip creating a main class, as the method already exists in the java file)  > Name the project: `JavaToDatabaseConnect.java`.

-The new project starts in the IDE.
-Create a new package (or subfolder, depending on IDE) named `Connection` within the `Source Packages` (or src-folder).
+The new project opens in the IDE.

-And right-click Libraries folder > Add JAR/Folder... > to import `derby.jar` (it resides default in the current JDK, that also the IDE uses).
+Create a new package (or subfolder, depending on IDE) named `Connection` within the `Source Packages` (or src-folder) > right-click Libraries folder > Add JAR/Folder... > to import `derby.jar` (it resides default in the current JDK, that also the IDE uses).

 In IntelliJ the `derby.jar` is imported by choosing: File Menu | Project Structure... > Modules > Dependencies > + > "JARs or Directories..." > `derby.jar`.

 <!-- That's all 🐠 🐳...  mysql embedded -->